(Reputation Economy) Forgiveness and the Elastic Freeing of Opportunity Cost

 In our discussions with indigenous communities they are shocked and excited to recognize that our reputation system helps them model values their “keepers of the fire” have kept alive for millennia.

-This third dimension (which we’ve not publicly named) rewards people for embracing forgiveness and redemption, and it works in a similar manner.
+This third dimension (currently called Jubilee) rewards people for embracing forgiveness and redemption, and it works in a similar manner.

 Opportunity cost is “the loss of potential gain from other alternatives when one alternative is chosen.”